ModelEarth/community/resources/censusreporter/README.md

 Place Wazimap fork of CensusReporter into a [Python Docker container](https://hub.docker.com/_/python) for easier install.
 Place Census Reporter database into [PostgreSQL Docker container](https://hub.docker.com/_/postgres) with files for Docker secrets.

+Set up Docker to [deploy to Heroku](https://github.com/datamade/how-to/blob/master/heroku/deploy-a-django-app.md) using a [containerization template](https://github.com/datamade/how-to/tree/master/docker/templates).
+Learn more [about using Heroku or AWS](https://datamade.us/blog/why-were-switching-to-heroku/).

 **Questions**

+CensusReporter simplifies the Census API.
+Is there a newer Census API's to integrate?

 During the process, how can we improve on the UI and performance of [data.census.gov](https://data.census.gov).
 CensusReporter has the advantage of generting static files.
 Let's create shorter URLs.

 How can demographics data, maps and machine learning be integrated around [social safety net programs](https://www.codeforamerica.org/features/bringing-social-safety-net-benefits-online/)?